AlienMajik/pwnagotchi_plugins/README.md

 Welcome to SnoopR, a powerful plugin for Pwnagotchi, the pocket-sized Wi-Fi security testing tool!
 SnoopR supercharges your Pwnagotchi by detecting and logging Wi-Fi and Bluetooth devices, identifying potential snoopers based on movement patterns, and presenting everything on an interactive, real-time map.
 Whether you're a security enthusiast, a tinkerer, or just curious about the wireless world around you, SnoopR has something to offer.

-This updated version (2.0.0) brings a host of new features, including richer data collection, smarter snooper detection, whitelisting, automatic data pruning, and an improved web interface.
-It's actively developed, community-driven, and packed with capabilities to help you explore and secure your wireless environment.
-Let's dive into what SnoopR can do and how you can get started!
+This updated version (2.0.1) brings exciting new features, including mesh networking for collaborative wardriving, aircraft tracking for aerial monitoring, and performance optimizations for smoother operation.
+It’s actively developed, community-driven, and packed with capabilities to help you explore and secure your wireless environment.
+Let’s dive into what SnoopR can do and how you can get started!

 ## Features